Decision to Look After

 It must be made clear that those agreeing to the accommodation may ask for a review at any time.
 The IRO should ensure that the accommodation is reviewed at a frequency in line with the individual needs of the child.
 The review should involve all persons capable of continuing to give informed consent to accommodation.
 Each review must have a clearly identifiable statement of the voice of the relevant child.

 During the period of accommodation, the local authority should continually assess the needs of the accommodated child and provide for those identified needs.
 This includes educational, psychological and therapeutic needs.

 4. Actions Required after a Decision to Look After is Made

 In relation to children where Care Proceedings are being considered to secure the child's placement, see also Care and Supervision Proceedings and the Public Law Outline.

-In all cases, if it is agreed that the child should become Looked After, the child's social worker will draw up a draft Care Plan (see Section 2, The Care Plan) with clear timescales and a statement as to whether the child's needs would best be met in a family placement or residential care.
+In all cases, if it is agreed that the child should become Looked After, the child's social worker will draw up a draft Care Plan (see Care Planning Procedure, The Care Plan) with clear timescales and a statement as to whether the child's needs would best be met in a family placement or residential care.

-If a foster or residential placement is required, the relevant procedure to be followed, including the need to hold a Placement Planning Meeting, will be found in the Placements in Foster Care Procedure or the Placements in Residential Care Procedure.
+If a foster or residential placement is required, the relevant procedure to be followed, including the need to hold a Placement Planning Meeting together with other associated arrangements, will be found in the Placements in Foster Care Procedure or the Placements in Residential Care Procedure.

 For secure placements, see Placements in Secure Accommodation on Welfare Grounds Procedure.